 - area of responsibility

 - relevant qualifications

-- relevant skills and experience
+- relevant skills

+- experience (but avoid reference to minimum durations i.e. 3 years' experience....)

 - curricular and pastoral needs of the school, with reference to the school improvement plan

 - evidence from performance appraisals

-- termination costs
+- termination costs\

 Tie Breaks